enkot/vue-lazily/README.md

 * Loads data and components when they become visible.
 * Slots for loading and error states.
 * Can be used with Vuex actions.
-* Shared loading and error states for data and component.
 * No dependencies.

 ## Why do I need this library?